bath-bcss/Technical-Labs/docs/Unix_Shell.md

 Exercises
 ---------

-If you want to work on your Unix skills here are some good practise exercises:
+If you want to work on your Unix skills here are some good practice exercises:

 1. Install and open a Unix shell!
 2. Navigate to your home folder and then explore the file system.
 Use `cd`, `ls`, and `pwd` to get